Viewing of Show homes is by appointment only. For more information ring 01634 406491 or email email@example.com

 Perfectly placed, Horsted Park provides easy access to the M2, A2 and M20.
 Horsted Park is placed on the A229 with J3 of the M2 less than 1 mile away giving rapid access to the M20, M26, M25, the Dartford Crossing and London Airports as well as the channel ports and tunnel.
 Chatham rail station is also close by which offers a direct service into London in less than 45 minutes.

 Horsted Park is ideally placed with a number of schools in the surrounding area, catering for all ages and all needs.
-Most schools, including the Warren Wood Community Primary School, Chatham Grammar School for Boys and Walderslade Girl’s School are all under a mile away, meaning that they are easily accessible from the development.
+Most schools, including the Warren Wood Community Primary School, Holcombe Grammar and Walderslade Girl’s School are all under a mile away, meaning that they are easily accessible from the development.

 Chatham lies at the heart of the Medway and is perfect for those wanting to explore the local retail and leisure activities.
 The Pentagon Shopping Centre has over 100 shops to browse as well as a fitness centre and indoor bowling alley to enjoy.
 Local theatres, The Brook and Central, provide regular evening entertainment for all ages.
 Bars, restaurants and pubs are also sure to tempt those looking to enjoy a night out.
 The Council has also approved a masterplan that illustrates the potential for 30,000 square feet of new retail outlets in the town centre.

 The ancient Cathedral City of Rochester is unique in the fact it boasts a wide range of independent shops rather than the usual high street names.
 The events calendar also has a lot to offer, with the famous Rochester Sweeps festival, Summer Dickens festival and the popular Rochester Castle Summer Concerts.